 - April 2014: Lawsuit against Bluebonnet Nutrition Corporation and Albion Laboratories for filling their magnesium glycinate supplements with largely a cheaper form of magnesium (oxide).
 See lawsuit details here.

-Let’s be honest here.
-Unless you own a lab and test your own supplements, or visit the manufacturer, you really have no clue about what you are actually consuming in supplements.
-I get it, the desire to TRUST companies by default, but with the case of supplements, I beg you and your wallet NOT TO.
+Let’s be honest: unless you own a lab and test your own supplements, or visit the manufacturer, you really have no clue about what you are actually consuming in supplements.
+I get it, the desire to TRUST companies by default, but with supplements, I beg you and your wallet not to, especially if you aren’t even sure your body actually needs them or they are helping!

 When I was trained as a nutritional therapist, supplements were emphasized and heavily pushed.
 This educational foundation steered me to amass thousands of dollars in supplements to sample, test, and use in my nutrition practice.
-Luckily I came to my senses after my first year in business and learned that supplements DO NOT WORK as well as food.
-And they often have unwanted side effects, making them more harmful than helpful.
+Luckily I came to my senses after my first year in business and learned that supplements DO NOT WORK as well a well strategized diet.
+And they often have unwanted side effects if they are not targeted based on your own body, making them more harmful than helpful.

 Whole foods > Supplements

-A little analogy for you: When you set out to perform a task, let’s say bake a cake- you first need a certain amount of ingredients on hand.
+Here’s a a little food for thought: When you set out to perform a task, let’s say bake a cake- you first need a certain amount of ingredients on hand, right?
 Flour, sugar, butter, salt, baking soda, eggs and vanilla.
 All of these different ingredients are equally important to completing the task successfully.
 If you add in a bunch of “supplemental” flour into your recipe, what do you think the result will be?
 More likely than not, the cake will not turn out, and you would have to alter the recipe and add other “supplemental” amounts of the other ingredients to re-balance the cake recipe successfully.
 Your body’s need for nutrients is similar in a lot of ways.

 When your body is carrying out a task, it needs not only one nutrient, but a combination of nutrients in balance to one another.
-For example when your body is building bone, you not only need calcium, but you also need vitamin K2, vitamin D, magnesium, and good digestion (strong stomach acid to uptake calcium).
-So taking a calcium supplement can often cause you MORE harm than good.
+For example when your body is building bone, you not only need calcium, but you also need vitamin K2, vitamin D (not from supplements), magnesium, boron, and good digestion.
+So taking a calcium supplement can often cause you MORE harm than good, because it’s only part of the equation.
+On the other hand, when you consume whole foods, such as whole unadulterated milk, for example, the fat of the milk contains the fat soluble vitamins A, D and K2, while the fluid part of the milk contains much of the protein and calcium (do not sell yourself short by drinking fat-free).
+So in totality, the milk supports the body in a complete sense by supplying what is needed.

 On occasion, I have found very few supplements to be helpful in the SHORT term while working to re-balance the body, but more often this is better accomplished by using specific foods therapeutically.
 A few whole food supplements that can benefit everyone can be found here and here.
 Heavy supplementation also tends to give you a false “easy button” when it comes to nutrition, and distract you from eating real food.
 If you take this “supplement” you might think that you don’t need to change eating habits or consider nutrition.
 I would much rather see you learn how to nourish your body for the long-term in a sustainable way, with real food!